pablichjenkov/macao-sdk/README.md

 #### Hotel Booking App

-[Hotel Booking](https://github.com/pablichjenkov/amadeus-hotel-app) An App that consumes Amadeus hotel booking public API.
+[Hotel Booking](https://github.com/pablichjenkov/amadeus-hotel-app) An App that consumes Amadeus Self Sevice API.
+The Amadeus Self Sevice API is the company's public service to test the Hotel and Flight booking in their platform.

 <table style="border:1px solid black;">
  <tr>